reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 The dependency array can contain multiple dependencies.
 React will only skip re-running the Effect if *all* of the dependencies you specify have exactly the same values as they had during the previous render.
 React compares the dependency values using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
 See the [`useEffect` API reference](/apis/useeffect#reference) for more details.

 **Notice that you can't "choose" your dependencies.** You will get a lint error if the dependencies you specified don't match what React expects based on the code inside your Effect.
 This helps catch many bugs in your code.
-If your Effect uses some value but you *don't* want to re-run the Effect when it changes, you'll need to *edit the Effect code itself* to not "need" that dependency.
-Learn more about this in [Specifying the Effect Dependencies](/learn/specifying-effect-dependencies).
+If your Effect uses some value but you *don't* want to re-run the Effect when it changes, you'll need to [*edit the Effect code itself* to not "need" that dependency.](/learn/lifecycle-of-reactive-effects#what-to-do-when-you-dont-want-to-re-synchronize)

 <Gotcha>